BaoTran311/Aquariux-api/GUIDANCE.md

 ## What is JSON Schema (Important)
   - JSON Schema that describes the structure of response data — it defines:
     - Which fields the data must include
-    - The data type of each field (string, number, boolean, etc.), and
+    - The data type of each field (string, number, boolean, etc.)
     - The validation rules that apply to those fields.
   - Ex: